5 Stocks to Buy Now to Double Your Money

 To almost everyone, the Roomba is still “just a vacuum cleaner.”
 That’s your opening, because markets don’t yet reflect the profit potential associated with the next-generation smart home hub that iRobot engineers are counting on.

-The latest numbers reflect annual revenue of $1.2 billion, up 10.77% and a record.
-IRBT is on track for 2020 results that may exceed $645 million.
-At the same time, gross margins are a healthy 40%, having remained relatively consistent with the previous three quarters despite the pandemic driving decreases in the overall markets.
+The latest numbers reflect annual revenue of $1.43 billion, up 17% and a record.
+At the same time, gross margins are a healthy 40%, having remained relatively consistent last year despite the pandemic driving decreases in the overall markets.

 I think the stock doubles within the next five years or less.